space space space

 In a similar way, the Church has its laws and regulations and traditions.
 These aren’t just dry, empty rules that stifle love.
 The Church doesn’t speak about sin to scold you; it speaks about sin to save you from your own self-destruction.
 Church laws are the protection necessary for love to grow and flourish.
 You already know this deep in your heart.
 You know that when your parents failed as parents and did what they wanted to your emotions and to your body, your soul was crushed.
 You became a lost sheep.

-Now, your experience as a child is not that uncommon today, and, as more and more lost sheep grow up and raise their own lost sheep, everything is getting worse, and lost sheep are becoming the norm.
+Now, your experience as a child is not uncommon today, and, as more and more lost sheep grow up and raise their own lost sheep, everything is getting worse, and lost sheep are becoming the norm.

 Nevertheless, good shepherds are trying to find and save the lost sheep.